-As a B2B SaaS marketer at LiveAgent, here are the most important metrics I follow:
+As a B2B SaaS marketer, here are the most important metrics I follow:

 - Daily Active Users (DAU) - in this case, it’s the number of active trials.
 Activity is determined on key actions that we track like number of trial logins, number of interactions in the app, number of users added to the trial account

 - Number of Trials - Based on the number of trials, you can plan an expect a certain number of sales.
 Trial signups are very important in your sales funnel and should be one of the top 3 metrics to follow.

 - Trial conversion rate - You want to know your trial conversion rate in order to be able to make educated decisions.
 This metric is closely connected to the number of trials metric, based on which you can calculate expected number of sales.
 Also, my suggestion is to calculate trial conversion rate based on the source of the trial e.g. AdWords, Organic, Referral..
 At LiveAgent, Google AdWords has a higher conversion rate than Global average and sources like Facebook convert less.

 - Retention - You have to keep track of your retention rate in order to be able to calculate your Life Time Value and accordingly estimate maximum Cost Per Acquisition.